sumankm/GACD-Assignment/CodeBook.md

 - test/y_test.txt: Test labels for 2947 observations.

-Each of these files when converted into dataframes is descried next.
+Each of these files when converted into dataframes is described next.

 - activity_labels.txt: Links the class labels with their activity name. activity_labels <- activity_labels.txt
-activity_id : Numeric
+activity_id : Integer
-activity : Character
+activity : Factor

 ```
 > head(activity_labels)